-Shareholder information Destinations Average number of employees is defined as the average number of employees expressed in full-time equivalents, excluding leave of absence, parental leave and long-term sick leave.
+Shareholder information Destinations

+Average number of employees

+- is defined as the average number of employees expressed in full-time equivalents, excluding leave of absence, parental leave and long-term sick leave.
 This definition is also used in financial reporting.
 Sometimes the term FTE (Full-Time Equivalent) is used.

 Biofuels - are solid or liquid fuels of biological origin.
 Liquid fuels for vehicle/ship/aircraft engines.
 They are considered carbon neutral to various degrees.
 The EU renewables directive (2009/28/EC) and biofuels directive (2003/30/EC) define the EU's mandates on biofuels and degree of carbon neutrality.
-Code of Conduct - is the ethics rules and guidelines of a particular business.